 Take your go-to weeknight protein to the next level with these mouthwatering Vietnamese pork chops.
-They're full of salty, sweet, and tangy flavors, which is elevated by the uniquely fragrant profile of the lemongrass.
+They're full of salty, sweet, and tangy flavors, heightened by the uniquely fragrant profile of the lemongrass.
 Once you learn how to prep this simple herb, you'll want to use it all the time!

 - 4 pork chops (boneless, center-cut)